ntestu/fspy-web/README.md

-## What is this?
+# fspy-web

+This is a fork of [fSpy](https://github.com/stuffmatic/fSpy) porting it to a web application so that it can be used directly from a browser.

-fSpy is an open source, cross platform app for still image camera matching.
+fSpy is an open source app for still image camera matching.
 See [fspy.io](https://fspy.io) for more info.
 The source code is available under the GPL license.

 ![fSpy screenshot](screenshot.jpg)

-## Backstory

-Once upon a time I wrote BLAM, a [Blender](https://blender.org) add-on for still image camera calibration that, despite its clunky UI, has gained some popularity in the Blender community. fSpy is an attempt to bring BLAM's functionality to a wider audience in the form of a stand alone app.

 ## Using the computed camera parameters in other applications